maticnetwork/node-ansible/README.md

 # Node Ansible

-Ansible playbooks to setup Matic validator node
+Ansible playbooks to setup Matic validator node.

+### Requirements

+Make sure you are using python3.x with Ansible.
+To check: `ansible --version`

 ### Setup